datameshgroup/fusion/docs/production.md

 ## Complete PVT

-[Contact the DataMesh Integrations Team](mailto:integrations@datameshgroup.com) to orgainse a production verification testing window.
+[Contact the DataMesh Integrations Team](mailto:integrations@datameshgroup.com) to organise a production verification testing window.

 This process involves working with a DataMesh representative to pair your production Sale System build with a production POI Terminal, and running through some basic tests.